Netatalk/netatalk/doc/manpages/man1/afptest.1.md

 ## Configure environment

-Below is a sample configuration for running the APF spec tests.
+Below is a sample configuration for running the AFP spec tests.

 - 2 users: user1, user2 with the same password
 - 1 group: afpusers